Crucible-team/Crucible/Editor/Linux/Installer/Settings/README.md

 # Settings

-A brief explanation of Wicked Engine's settings.
+A brief explanation of Crucible Engine's settings.

 ## About

-This folder contains settings files optionally copied over to your Wicked Engine installation directory.
+This folder contains settings files optionally copied over to your Crucible Engine installation directory.

 ### Configuration